Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Bulk algebras and their characters

 A full description of the local operators should also include monopole operators, which are defined by specifying some singular behavior of fields around a point.
 A general strategy for dealing with these operators is to use state-operator correspondence.
 For an $n$ dimensional TQFT, state-operator correspondence tells us that the space of local operators can be identified with the Hilbert space of state $Z(S^{n-1})$ on the $n-1$ sphere surrounding the point.
-More generally, local operators of a $n$ dimensional CFT are in one-to-one correspondence with states in the radially quantized Hilbert space of the theory.
+More generally, local operators of an $n$ dimensional CFT are in one-to-one correspondence with states in the radially quantized Hilbert space of the theory.
 This method is used in \cite{Borokhov:2002ib,Borokhov:2002cg,Chester:2017vdh} to construct monopole operators in "physical" 3d theories, and is also closely related to the BFN construction of the Coulomb branch operators \cite{Nakajima:2015txa,Braverman:2016wma}.
 The theory we consider is holomorphic topological.
 Therefore, instead of the sphere $S^2$, it will be more convenient to consider the following punctured cylinder:

 We take the limit $\epsilon \to 0$ in the end.
-Our goal is to construct the Hilbert space associated to this punctured cylinder.
-The standard procedure for doing this consist of two steps, we first construct the phase space on this cylinder as a symplectic manifold and them perform geometric quantization.
+Our goal is to construct the Hilbert space associated with this punctured cylinder.
+The standard procedure for doing this consists of two steps, we first construct the phase space on this cylinder as a symplectic manifold and then perform the geometric quantization.